-The New Day Yoga 500-Hour Teacher Training is designed 1) for those who have completed a 200-hour Yoga Teacher Training registered with Yoga Alliance and 2) for serious yoga students who desire to deepen their personal study of yoga.
+The New Day Yoga 300-Hour Advanced Yoga Teacher Training is designed 1) for those who have completed a 200-Hour Yoga Teacher Training registered with Yoga Alliance and 2) for serious yoga students who desire to deepen their personal study of yoga.

 9:00 Morning Devotion

-All Modules will include the study and practice of asana, principles of alignment, pranayama, chant, and meditation, as well as Ayurveda, yoga philosophy, the study of traditional yogic texts and the Holy Bible.
+All Modules will include the study and practice of 1) asana, 2) principles of alignment, 3) pranayama, 4) chant, and 5) meditation, as well as 6) Ayurveda, 7) yoga philosophy, 8) the study of traditional yogic texts and the Holy Bible.
+For each Module, participants will be required to 1) teach a 75-minute class from the asana studied, 2) to research and make two brief presentations--one on anatomy and one on spirituality, and 3) to complete reading, study and discussion assignments.

-The unique focus of each Module is as follows:
+The unique energetic, anatomical and asana foci for each Module is as follows:

-Module 1: Chakra 1; Anatomy of the Feet, Ankles, Knees, Legs and Pelvis; Standing Poses and Vinyasa Flow
+Module 1: Chakra 1; Anatomy of the Feet, Ankles, Knees, Legs & Pelvis; Standing Poses & Vinyasa Flow

-Module 2: Chakra 2; Anatomy of the Pelvic Girdle; Hip Openers and Forward Bends
+Module 2: Chakra 2; Anatomy of the Pelvic Girdle; Hip Openers & Forward Bends

-Module 3: Chakra 3; Anatomy of the Trunk; Twists and Arm Balances
+Module 3: Chakra 3; Anatomy of the Trunk; The Psoas; Core Awareness & Activation

-Module 4: Chakra 4; Anatomy of the Arms, Elbows, Wrists, Hands and Shoulders; Backbendsa
+Module 4: Chakra 4; Anatomy of the Spine; Backbends & Pranayama

-Module 5: Chakra 5; Anatomy of the Shoulder Girdle, Neck and Head; Inversions and Arm Balances
+Module 5: Chakra 5; Anatomy of the Shoulder Girdle, Neck & Head; Arm Balances & Inversions

-Module 6: Chakras 6 & 7; Anatomy Review; and Restorative Asana
+Module 6: Chakras 6 & 7; Anatomy of the Mind; Restorative Asana

 Cost: Training and Accommodations